PPIE Strategy (2026 - 2027)

 Resources and infrastructure supporting our strategy

-Our strategy development and delivery will be supported by our:
+Our strategy development and delivery will be supported by:

 There are funds to support public involvement activity.
-Public members will be paid for their time at a rate of up to £25 per hour, in line with current NIHR Centre for Engagement and Dissemination benchmarks [1].
+Public members will be paid for their time at a rate of up to £27.50 per hour, in line with current NIHR Centre for Engagement and Dissemination benchmarks[1].
 Public members’ reasonable travel expenses will also be reimbursed.
-We want to make sure that there is equality of opportunity, and that payment is not a barrier for any public members who wish to be involved in the work and activities of the King’s Clinical Research Facility.
+We want to make sure that there is equality of opportunity, and that payment is not a barrier for any public members who wish to be involved in the work and activities of the NIHR King’s Clinical Research Facility.

 Whilst this strategy does not cover other issues related to Equality, Diversity, and Inclusion (EDI) in depth, it is an important aspect of any public involvement work.
 Alongside offering payment, we will be mindful of individuals’ backgrounds and range of experiences and interests when joining us to ensure as diverse a public involvement group as possible.
 We will also offer any welcome, induction or training materials in accessible formats (such as large print) as required.

-As part of this strategy, we are also proposing the following key structures to support involvement at the King’s Clinical Research Facility:
+As part of this strategy, the following key structures support the delivery of this plan at the NIHR King’s Clinical Research Facility:

 [1] https://www.nihr.ac.uk/documents/payment-guidance-for-researchers-and-professionals/27392